-Although no application is required for students to receive free meals during the 2021-22 school year, Frisco ISD is still urging families who may qualify for free or reduced-price meals to submit an application.
-There are a number of additional benefits, detailed below, that students can receive when a family qualifies and shares their eligibility status.
+Frisco ISD urges families who may qualify for meal benefits due to low family income to submit an application.
+In addition to free school meals, there are a number of additional benefits, detailed below, that students can receive when a family qualifies and shares their eligibility status.
 In addition, Frisco ISD receives additional state and federal funding for each student who qualifies for free or reduced-price meals.
 These funds provide extra academic support and resources to students and schools.

 Online Application Help Guide